JacobGoodger/JacobGoodger.github.io/index.md

 # Jacob Goodger's Portfolio

-I am a computer science major at Cal State Fullerton and I hopefully plan on becoming a software developer with a passion of creating video games.
+I am a computer science major at Cal State Fullerton and I hopefully plan on becoming a software developer with a hobby of creating video games.

 ## Favorite Labs